-A basic DPS 88/81 central system includes a central processing unit, a central interface unit, a 16-million-byte main memory unit, an input/output transfer unit with 62 logical channels, a channel adapter unit, 31 channel function slots, a system support facility, a system console/table/pod, a maintenance console, a support unit, and a thermal exchange pump.
+A basic DPS 88/81 central system includes a central processing unit, a central interface unit, a 16-million-byte main memory unit, an input/output transfer unit with 64 logical channels, a channel adapter unit with 33 channel function slots, a system support facility, a system console with table and pod, a maintenance console, a support unit, and a thermal exchange pump.
 This basic central system has a purchase price of \$2,850,000.
 On a four-year agreement, the monthly lease is \$91,200.

-A basic DPS 88/82 central system includes the same components as DPS 88/81, except it has two central processing units, two system support units, and two thermal exchange pumps.
+A basic DPS 88/82 central system includes the same components as DPS 88/81, plus an additional central processing unit, system support unit, and thermal exchange pump.
 This basic central system has a purchase price of \$4,050,000 and a monthly lease of \$141,100 on a four-year agreement.